seccomp/libseccomp/doc/man/man3/seccomp_api_get.3.md

 **5**

-:   The SCMP_ACT_NOTIFY action is supported.
+:   The SCMP_ACT_NOTIFY action and the notify APIs are supported.

+**6**

+:   The simultaneous use of SCMP_FLTATR_CTL_TSYNC and the notify APIs
+    are supported.

 RETURN VALUE
 ============